HrithikSawant/Weather/README.md

 # Weather
 LHD: Day 1 Challenge

-Developed using html,bootstrap and JavaScript
+Developed using html, bootstrap and JavaScript